StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 Negative numbers are invalid.

+---

 ### flex-shrink

-This defines the ability for a flex item to shrink if necessary.
+The `flex-shrink` property specifies how much a flex item will shrink relative to the rest of the flex items.

 ``` css
 .item {